Skip to content

 What is Blood Cancer UK Research's charity rating? +

-Blood Cancer UK Research scores 85 out of 100 on CharityCompare (3 stars — Good).
-The Clarity Score V1 sums four pillars from Charity Commission filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Blood Cancer UK Research scores 80 out of 100 on CharityCompare (4 stars — Good).
+The Clarity Score V1 sums four pillars from UK regulator filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Stars use the same bands as those labels — 90+ is 5★ Exceptional.
+It is not an impact ranking.

-Is Blood Cancer UK Research a legitimate UK charity? +
+Does Blood Cancer UK Research have reviews and complaints? +

-What is Blood Cancer UK Research's Charity Commission registration number? +
+What are Blood Cancer UK Research's overheads? +

 How much income does Blood Cancer UK Research receive? +

-Blood Cancer UK Research reported £12m total income in its 2021 accounts, based on Charity Commission filings.
-Five-year trend: declining.
+Blood Cancer UK Research reported £21m total income in its 2025 accounts, based on UK regulator filings.
+Five-year trend: growing.

 Are Blood Cancer UK Research's accounts up to date? +